richsoni/richsoni-songs/molly-do-it-look-like-i-care.md

+---
+composed_at: 08/02
+title: Molly, Do It Look Like I Care
+---

-I aint the guy who rides inside of Noah's ark but, I aint the guy who cries we must beware well God was lookin' at me when he raised up the deep blue sea but, Molly do it look like I care?
+I aint the guy who rides inside of Noah's Ark

-It was said I'd be dead and gone by the time big red gets to hear this song lets us pray that the scriptures wrong in this very specific case

-I was riding on my unicorn
-when buckets of rain started pouring while in the sky a dove was soaring saying soon youll know your place
+I aint the guy who cries you must beware
+God was looking at me
+When he rose the great blues sea
+But, Molly do it look like I care?

+Looking through my second story window
+Backwater rising from below
+Bridges floating in the distance
+Stuck here with no other place to go

-I aint the guy who rides inside of Noah's ark but, I aint the guy who cries we must beware well God was lookin' at me when he raised up the deep blue sea but, Molly do it look like I care?
+I aint the guy who rides inside of Noah's Ark

-I knew I had no time to loose
-so I left behind my running shoes
+I aint the guy who cries you must beware
+God was looking at me
+When he rose the great blues sea
+But, Molly do it look like I care?

+Brother Noah said he couldn't find me
+Said i must have wandered off
+But i heard him tip his toes behind me
+Close the ship, and set it off